tcalmant/jsonrpclib/docs/class_translation.rst

 Class Translation
 *****************

-I've recently added "automatic" class translation support, although it is turned off by default.
+The library supports an *"automatic"* class translation process, although it is turned off by default.
 This can be devastatingly slow if improperly used, so the following is just a short list of things to keep in mind when using it.

-* Keep It (the object) Simple Stupid. (for exceptions, keep reading.)
+* Keep It (the object) Simple Stupid. (for exceptions, keep reading)
 * Do not require init params (for exceptions, keep reading)
 * Getter properties without setters could be dangerous (read: not tested)

-If any of the above are issues, use the _serialize method. (see usage below) The server and client must BOTH have use_jsonclass configuration item on and they must both have access to the same libraries used by the objects for this to work.
+If any of the above are issues, use the ``_serialize`` method. (see usage below) The server and client must **BOTH** have ``use_jsonclass`` configuration item on and they must both have access to the same libraries used by the objects for this to work.

 If you have excessively nested arguments, it would be better to turn off the translation and manually invoke it on specific objects using ``jsonrpclib.jsonclass.dump`` / ``jsonrpclib.jsonclass.load`` (since the default behavior recursively goes through attributes and lists / dicts / tuples).

- Sample file: *test_obj.py*
+* Sample file: ``test_obj.py``

 .. code-block:: python